Your Personal Identity

 Do partner clients need to verify the jwt from POST /v1/sessions?

 No. That token is for Verihop app consumption.
-Partners should treat it as opaque transport data and use deep_link to launch Verihop.
+Partners should treat it as opaque transport data and use launch_url to launch Verihop.

 Why does callback only include session_id and result_token?